 Hobgoblin Spirits + Chili Laboratory was a lighter-weight concept that wasn't explored as deeply.
 It envisioned a "Minimum Viable Product" tasting room to develop products that could then be produced at scale and distributed to businesses and customers.

 I can share samples of work written for clients via email.

-Minute 93's great idea was to offer Product Content as a Service to the retail industry.
-This mobile application would allow us to manage our workflow with phones, greatly increasing efficiency over customers' in-house solutions and keeping them updated on order progress.
+Minute 93 offered Product Photography and Content as a Service to the retail industry.
+This wireframe I developed was for a mobile application to allow us and our clients to manage orders with phones, greatly increasing efficiency over customers' in-house solutions while keeping them updated on order progress.

 Software used: Wireframe Sketcher, Adobe Photoshop, Adobe Illustrator.

 At KCTS I developed a new Content Strategy for the station's site and retained ZAAZ, one of Seattle's leading interactive agencies, to create redesign comps.
 An internal team implemented the redesign.

 Content Strategy informed by the book Content Strategy for the Web.
 Content audit and Information Architecture done with spreadsheets, post-it notes, and hours of stakeholder interviews.